infinitekoushik/infinite-learnings/README.md

 ## 🚀 Let’s Build

-This is only the beginning of the infiniteexverse.
+This is only the beginning of the infinitekoushik.